Consumption Partial Insurance in the Presence of Tail Income Risk: An organizing framework: a lifecycle model with tail income risk

-A first point of departure from BPP lies in the specification of the permanent and transitory income shocks, $\zeta_{it}$ and $v_{it}$, respectively.
-Unlike BPP, we allow these shocks to be non-Gaussian, with first four central moments given by

-$\sigma_{\zeta_t}^2$ and $\sigma_{v_t}^2$ describe the dispersion of the distributions of, respectively, the permanent and transitory shocks about their mean; the mean is zero by construction. $\gamma_{\zeta_t}$ and $\gamma_{v_t}$ denote the skewness/asymmetry of the distributions, i.e., the relative lengths of the upper and lower tails.
-Finally, $\kappa_{\zeta_t}$ and $\kappa_{v_t}$ denote the kurtosis, i.e., the tendency of the distributions to amass away from the middle $[-\sigma,\sigma]$, and therefore characterize the thickness of the tails.
+We let the permanent and transitory income shocks, $\zeta_{it}$ and $v_{it}$, be non-Gaussian, with first four central moments given by $\sigma^2$ describes the dispersion of the distribution about its mean; the mean is zero by construction. $\gamma$ denotes the skewness/asymmetry of the distribution, i.e., the relative length of the upper and lower tails.
+Finally, $\kappa$ denotes the kurtosis, i.e., the tendency of the distribution to amass away from the middle $[-\sigma,\sigma]$, and thus characterizes the thickness of the tails.

-We allow the central moments of shocks to depend on $t$ to reflect that different stages of the lifecycle may exhibit different amounts of dispersion, skewness, or thickness of the tails of income risk; \citet{Guvenen_Karahan_Ozkan_Song2021} provide some evidence for that.
-Otherwise, shocks across households are identically distributed within $t$.
+We allow the central moments of shocks to depend on $t$ to reflect that different stages of the lifecycle may differ in the amount and nature of income risk; \citet{Guvenen_Karahan_Ozkan_Song2021} provide some evidence for that.
+Otherwise, shocks across households are identically distributed given $t$.
 Permanent and transitory shocks are mutually independent and independent over time.

 As discussed in the introduction, several recent studies document that the cross-sectional distribution of income growth exhibits left skewness and excess kurtosis, i.e., a long and fat left tail.
-Our specification of the moments of income shocks enables our income process to be consistent with these facts, allowing us to subsequently decompose its second- and higher-order moments into the relative contributions of permanent and transitory shocks.
+Our specification of the moments of income shocks enables our income process to be consistent with these facts, allowing us to subsequently decompose the various income moments into the relative contributions of permanent and transitory shocks.